-ORDINANCE NO. 9697-10
+ORDINANCE NO. 1999-07-071

-AN ORDINANCE AUTHORIZING THE MAYOR TO EXECUTE AN AGREEMENT WITH THE URBANA LODGE # 70 OF THE FRATERNAL ORDER OF POLICE AND THE ILLINOIS LABOR COUNCIL FRATERNAL ORDER OF POLICE
+AN ORDINANCE AUTHORIZING THE MAYOR TO EXECUTE AN AGREEMENT WITH THE URBANA LODGE #70 OF THE FRATERNAL ORDER OF POLICE AND THE ILLINOIS LABOR COUNCIL FRATERNAL ORDER OF POLICE

-WHEREAS, the duly authorized representatives of the City of Urbana, Illinois, and the Urbana Lodge # 70 of the Fraternal Order of Police and of the Illinois Labor Council Fraternal Order of Police have met for the purpose of negotiating in good faith a contract for the term beginning July 1, 1996 through June 30, 1999; and
+WHEREAS, the duly authorized representatives of the City of Urbana, Illinois and the Urbana Lodge #70 of the Illinois Fraternal Order of Police Labor Council have met for the purpose of negotiating in good faith a contract for the term beginning July 1, 1999 through June 30, 2003; and

-WHEREAS, a written copy of such an agreement entitled "AGREEMENT BETWEEN THE CITY OF URBANA, ILLINOIS AND THE URBANA LODGE # 70 OF THE FRATERNAL ORDER OF POLICE AND THE ILLINOIS LABOR COUNCIL FRATERNAL ORDER OF POLICE FOR THE TERM BEGINNING JULY 1, 1996 THROUGH JUNE 30, 1999" has been presented to and is now before this Council;
+WHEREAS, a written copy of such an agreement entitled "AN AGREEMENT BETWEEN THE CITY OF URBANA, ILLINOIS AND THE URBANA LODGE #70 OF THE ILLINOIS FRATERNAL ORDER OF POLICE LABOR COUNCIL FOR THE TERM BEGINNING JULY 1, 1999 THROUGH JUNE 30, 2003" has been presented to and is now before this Council.